 Don’t call it meditation, call it priming your brain

-Scott A. Davis, author of Surf the Seesaw talks about this very concept in the book.
-He says, “What we are doing with meditation is reinforcing some modes of thought, some principles, some ideas, even some words so that those neural linkages are more likely to be activated as we go through our day.”
+Scott A. Davis, author of Surf the Seesaw, delves into this concept in his book.
+He explains that through meditation, we are reinforcing certain modes of thought, principles, ideas, and even words.
+By doing so, we create stronger neural linkages that are more likely to be activated as we navigate through our day.

 The book further explains this concept, “priming, is a proven mechanism within the human brain, whereby exposure to a particular idea, word, or image will change the probability of the subject choosing A versus B at a subsequent decision point.”
 Imagine the decisions you’re faced with daily, even hourly.
 Your primed brain will go with the option that supports what you’ve primed it to do.
 Talk about a time and stress saver!